jenkins-infra/bigquery-uploader/README.md

      -tableId VAL                 : BigQuery tableId (Required)
      -templateSuffix VAL          : Template suffix to be used with this upload (streaming upload only)
+     -writeDisposition VAL        : How the table data should be updated, possible values WRITE_TRUNCATE, WRITE_EMPTY and
+                                    WRITE_APPEND(default) (default: WRITE_APPEND)
 ### Authentication

 Create credential (JSON private key) using your service account.
 Refer to: https://console.cloud.google.com/apis/credentials.